-Liberty Gold's officers certify the design of Liberty Gold's ICFR using the Internal Control - Integrated Framework (2013) issued by the Committee for Sponsoring Organizations of the Treadway Commission.
-Based on a review of its internal control procedures at the end of the period covered by this MD&A, Liberty Gold's Chief Executive Officer and Chief Financial Officer, based on their evaluation as of December 31, 2024, have determined that the Company's internal controls over financial reporting have been effective to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with IFRS Accounting Policies.
+Liberty Gold's officers certify the design of Liberty Gold's ICFR using the Internal Control - Integrated Framework (2013) issued by The Committee for Sponsoring Organizations of the Treadway Commission.
+Based on a review of its internal control procedures at the end of the period covered by this MD&A, Liberty Gold's Chief Executive Officer and Chief Financial Officer, based on their evaluation as of December 31, 2024, have determined that the Company's internal controls over financial reporting have been effective to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with IFRS.
+There were no significant changes to the internal controls and procedures over the three months ended March 31, 2025.